solversa/Master-Thesis-Brain-Machine-Interface/README.md

 ----------------------
 ## Feature Extraction

 There are several ways for extracting features from raw EEG data.
-We chose the following (and plan to further implement a wavelet transfrom fro feature extraction)
+We chose the following (and plan to further implement a wavelet transform fro feature extraction)

-### Features: Bandpower of alpha and beta sub band
+### Features: Band power of alpha and beta sub band
 Creating features by calculating the power of the alpha sub bands for each epoch of imaginary movement.
 ![alt text](https://github.com/LeRyc/Master-Thesis-Brain-Machine-Interface/blob/master/readme_img/feat_extract_subbands.png)

-## Features: Event-Related Synchronization (ERS) and Desynchronization (ERD)
+## Features: Event-Related Synchronization (ERS) and De-synchronization (ERD)
 The highest classification accuracy with statistical machine learning algorithms and the spiking neural network is achieved with the ERS and ERD features.
 ![alt text](https://github.com/LeRyc/Master-Thesis-Brain-Machine-Interface/blob/master/readme_img/feat_extract_ersd.png)